Justinette2175/personal_website_gatsby/src/content/projects/portrait-series.md

   - drawing-and-painting
 ---

+_Pencil and Paper_

+### Background

-The following works are part of a series of portraits of friends.
+The following works are part of a series of portraits of friends that I made while on exchange living in Beijing.

-_Pencil on paper_

 ![Hannah](portrait_series_1.png)